b1gdos/API-Simulator-and-Postman/README.md

   }
 ]
 ```
--This is a list of books in the library.
+This is a list of books in the library.
 We can get the same result by using curl via the terminal.

 curl -X GET "http://library.demo.local/api/v1/books" -H "accept: application/json"

-We can also use custom search with curl in this case we use ?includeISBN=true:
+We can also use custom search with curl in this case we use: ?includeISBN=true

 http://library.demo.local/api/v1/books?includeISBN=true"  -H "accept: application/json"

 We use a token in the POST /loginViaBasic API that allow us to login in the  API simulator to unlock differents features.

 We add books using POST /books API, in order to complite this task we need to add a payload.
 ```
 {
   "id": 4,